 Special replacement appointments occur if an appointed position is vacated.
 The appointment committee is as described in Section B: Hiring Policy.

 Executive supplement positions occur when the Executive asks Council to appoint an additional member to the Executive.
 This provision is used to handle a special task within the Executive, such as the temporary replacement of an Executive member.
-The appointee does not vote on the Executive or Council, unless they are already a voting council member.
+The appointee does not vote on the Executive or Council, unless they are already a voting Council member.
 The hiring policy is as described in Section B: Hiring Policy.
-Additionally, the Chair of the Engineering Society Review Board is a voting member of the Hiring committee.
+Additionally, the Chair of the Engineering Society Review Board is a member of the Hiring committee.

-All logistics for these appointments are at the discretion of the committee Chair, including the Hiring Committee.
+All logistics for these appointments are at the discretion of the committee Chair(s), including the Hiring Committee.
 Promotion must follow policy outlined in Section B: Hiring Policy., but is the responsibility of the committee Chair.
 These committees include:

 All Clubs hiring executive members